robmarkcole/RF-doorbell-serial/README.md

 ## Hassio
 I'm running Hassio on a pi3.
 To check the serial port that the Arduino is connected on I SSH into the Hassio and run **hassio host hardware**, and find that the Arduino is on **/dev/ttyACM0**.

+## Synology
+My main HA instance runs in Docker on a Synology.
+To try https://philhawthorne.com/installing-home-assistant-io-on-a-synology-diskstation-nas/

 ## Refs
 * Doorbell https://www.amazon.co.uk/gp/product/B01LQBRJFA/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1
 * Arduino library https://github.com/sui77/rc-switch